enterprisemodules/ora_profile/documentation/database.md

 ora_profile::database::sysctl:   my_profile::my_own_implementation
 ```

-This mechanism can be used for all named stages and makes it easy to move from an easy setup with a running standard database to a fully customized setup using a lot of your own classes plugged in.
+This mechanism can be used for all named steps and makes it easy to move from an easy setup with a running standard database to a fully customized setup using a lot of your own classes plugged in.

-Look at the description of the stages and their properties.
+Look at the description of the steps and their properties.

 At this level you can also customize some generic settings.
 Check the settings for: